Border Gateway Protocol

 Border Gateway Protocol (BGP) is a standardized exterior gateway protocol designed to exchange routing and reachability information among autonomous systems (AS) on the Internet.
 BGP is classified as a path-vector routing protocol, and it makes routing decisions based on paths, network policies, or rule-sets configured by a network administrator.

 BGP used for routing within an autonomous system is called Interior Border Gateway Protocol (iBGP).
 In contrast, the Internet application of the protocol is called Exterior Border Gateway Protocol (EBGP).

 History

-The genesis of BGP was in 1989 when Kirk Lougheed, Len Bosack and Yakov Rekhter were sharing a meal at an IETF conference.
-They famously sketched the outline of their new routing protocol on the back of some napkins, hence often referenced to as the “Two Napkin Protocol”.

-It was first described in 1989 in RFC 1105, and has been in use on the Internet since 1994.
-IPv6 BGP was first defined in in 1994, and it was improved to in 1998.